outpark/skeleton/README.rst

 ===============================
-Bitund
+Skeleton
 ===============================

-A bitcoin fund web app
+A skeleton for flask restful-api development

 Quickstart